ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/power/power_manage.md

    - All peripherals need to operate the same way they do in active mode.
 - `hal_deepsleep()`:
    - Wake-up time should be less than 10 ms.
-   - The MCU should be able to wake up from the low-power ticker, from the RTC, from an external interrupt and from the watchdog timer.
+   - The MCU should be able to wake up from the low-power ticker, an external interrupt and the watchdog timer.
    - High-speed clocks should be turned off.
    - RTC is running and keeps time.